syedsaqib2457/php-hash/documentation/add_system_user.md

 ### data [created_timestamp]

-This is the timestamp of when the system user was added.
+This is the `Unix timestamp in seconds` of when the system user was added.

-The value is a `Unix timestamp in seconds`.

 ### data [id]

 This is the unique ID of the added system user.

-The value is an `alphanumeric ID` with a string length of `30 characters`.

 ### data [modified_timestamp]

-This is the timestamp of when the system user was added.
+This is the `Unix timestamp in seconds` of when the system user was added.

-The value is a `Unix timestamp in seconds`.

-It changes to the current timestamp whenever a value is modified in the added system user.
+The value changes to the current timestamp whenever the added system user is modified.

 ### data [system_user_id]

 This is the unique ID of the system user that the added system user belongs to.

-The value is an `alphanumeric ID` with a string length of `30 characters`.

 ### message

 This is the message for debugging after processing the request.

-The value is a `string`.

 ### valid_status